flychensc/orange/README.md

 (to skip this prompt use the -f option)

-Are you sure you want to delete all tasks (yes/NO)?
+Are you sure you want to delete all tasks (yes/NO)? yes No messages purged from 1 queue
 ```

 ## Test